Aliases for ADRB2 Gene

 GeneCards Summary for ADRB2 Gene

-ADRB2 (Adrenoceptor Beta 2, Surface) is a Protein Coding gene.
-Diseases associated with ADRB2 include status asthmaticus and asthma.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and adenylate cyclase binding.
-An important paralog of this gene is TAAR9.
+ADRB2 (Adrenoceptor Beta 2) is a Protein Coding gene.
+Diseases associated with ADRB2 include Asthma and Body Mass Index Quantitative Trait Locus 11.
+Among its related pathways are Metabolism of proteins and Monoamine GPCRs.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and enzyme binding.
+An important paralog of this gene is ADRB1.

 UniProtKB/Swiss-Prot for ADRB2 Gene

 The adrenergic beta2 receptor (beta2-adrenoceptor) is a member of the adrenergic receptor group of G-protein-coupled receptors that also includes alpha1A, alpha1B, alpha1D, alpha2A, alpha2B, alpha2C, beta1 and beta3.
-They are located primarily in the CNS, heart, kidney and muscle where they are involved in smooth muscle relaxation (e.g. bronchodilation).
-The human adrenergic beta2 receptor gene has been localized to chromosome 5 (5q31-q32).
+They are located primarily in the CNS, heart, kidney and muscle.